raganwald/raganwald.github.com/_posts/2017-01-07-more-recursive-data-structures.md

 ⚫️⚪️ ⚪️⚫️
 ```

-Now the first and third sub-quadrants of the second quadrant ae identical to the third sub-quadrant of the first quadrant, so we don't have to rotate them.
-The second sub-quadrant is identical to the first subquadrant of teh first quadrant, so we don't need to rotate it, either.
-And the fourth sub-quadrant of the seocnd quadrant is identcial to the second and fourth subquadrants of the first quadrant, so we don't need to rotate it, either.
+Now the first and third sub-quadrants of the second quadrant are identical to the third sub-quadrant of the first quadrant, so we don't have to rotate them.
+The second sub-quadrant is identical to the first sub-quadrant of the first quadrant, so we don't need to rotate it, either.
+And the fourth sub-quadrant of the second quadrant is identical to the second and fourth sub-quadrants of the first quadrant, so we don't need to rotate it, either.

-Onc we have rotated three subquadrants, we have done all the computation needed,everything else is saving and looking up the results.
+Once we have rotated three sub-quadrants, we have done all the computation needed.
+Everything else is saving and looking up the results.

 ---